enzoputachi/EnzoStore/README.md

 Since the token is what gives the logged in user access, the logout function clears the `jwt` cookie by setting it to an empty value and an expired date `new Date(0)`

 ## authMiddleware.js:
+This is where we verify if a exists and if the existing user has authorized access.
+`authenticate: `
+    We find the userid and password by decoding the token in the jwt cookie.
+If it matches, then the authentican is succesful and the user can continue with their activity.
+Else, user's access is blocked
+`authorizeAdmin: `
+    Here we check if the user is aurhenticated and if the isAmin property of the User is true.